 When the claim is with a Nominal Insurer scheme agent, the agent is responsible for administering payment of vocational program expenses.

-When the claim is with a SICorp insurance agent4, the agent is responsible for administering payment of vocational program expenses less than $10,000.
+When the claim is with an agent for icare Insurance for NSW, the agent is responsible for administering payment of vocational program expenses less than $10,000.

 Self-insurer or specialised insurer

-When the claim is with a self or specialised insurer5, the insurer is responsible for administering payment of vocational program expenses less than $2,000.
+When the claim is with a self or specialised insurer, the insurer is responsible for administering payment of vocational program expenses less than $2,000.

 These payments will be processed when a vocational program – claim for payment form, copy of the vocational program - details form, and relevant invoices or receipts are received at firstname.lastname@example.org.